Helping Stress and Stress Management with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 Stress can be physical or emotional, internal or external.

 Examples of physical stress are excessive heat or cold, or exercise.

-Emotional stress can be caused by problems and demands in our relationships, our families, or our work; although, in fact, our stressed feelings are most often caused by the way we perceive the experiences and not by the things/events in themselves: – our perception of events represents the sum total of all of our similar life experiences up to that moment in time.
+Emotional stress is often caused by problems and demands in our relationships, our families, or our work.
+However, it is our responses to such things that usually cause emotional stress.
+It’s not usually the things/events in themselves.
+Our responses represent the sum total of all of our similar life experiences up to that moment in time.

-Potential external ‘stressors’ are events such as a change of job, moving home, caring for family, financial problems, serious illness and so on – although, as with emotional stress, none of these ‘external’ things can make us stressed – it is the way we perceive them which does that.
+Potential external ‘stressors’ are events such as a change of job, moving home, caring for family, financial problems, serious illness and so on.
+Although, as with emotional stress, none of these ‘external’ things can make us stressed.
+It is the way we respond to them which does that.

-Potential internal ‘stressors’ are psychological in nature and can include the long-term effects of adverse experiences (unresolved emotions and conflicts), our personality traits, ‘core’ belief systems, and so on, all of which affect the way we interpret and react to the different challenges facing us every day.
+Potential internal ‘stressors’ are usually psychological in nature.
+They include the long-term effects of adverse experiences (unresolved emotions and conflicts), our personality traits, ‘core’ belief systems, and so on.
+All of these affect the way we respond to the different challenges facing us every day.

-A certain amount of stress, usually of a low level, is often necessary to help us to achieve certain things, such as meeting deadlines at work, or obtaining peak performance in a sporting activity for example; this is usually temporary and rarely causes major problems.
-However, if our survival response is activated regularly and repeatedly, then we can develop problems associated with what we know as ‘chronic stress’ (which is simply our survival response being activated way too often).
+A certain amount of stress, usually of a low level, is often necessary to help us to achieve certain things.
+For instance, meeting deadlines at work, or obtaining peak performance in a sporting activity for example.
+This is termed ‘eustress’.
+It is usually temporary and rarely causes major problems.
+In fact, we tend to get a sense of achievement afterwards.
+However, if our survival response is activated regularly and repeatedly, it causes ‘distress’.
+Chronic distress can develop into problems which we call ‘chronic stress’.
+It is simply our survival response being activated way too often.